Aharonov–Jones–Landau algorithm

-In computer science, the Aharonov–Jones–Landau algorithm is an efficient quantum algorithm for obtaining an additive approximation of the Jones polynomial of a given link at an arbitrary root of unity.
-Finding a multiplicative approximation is a #P-hard problem, so a better approximation is considered unlikely.
-However, it is known that computing an additive approximation of the Jones polynomial is a BQP-complete problem.
+In computer science, the Aharonov–Jones–Landau (AJL) algorithm is an efficient quantum algorithm for obtaining an additive approximation of the Jones polynomial of a given link at an arbitrary root of unity.
+The algorithm was published in 2009 in a paper written by Dorit Aharonov, Vaughan Jones and Zeph Landau.
+The error in the additive approximation produced by the Aharonov–Jones–Landau algorithm depends on the input link.
+Finding an algorithm to additively or multiplicatively approximate the Jones polynomial in a way that the error does not depend on the input link is a #P-hard problem.
+The problem that the Aharonov–Jones–Landau problem solves is a BQP-complete problem.